• Home

 By region, the AI in healthcare market in North America holds the highest market share owing to advanced healthcare infrastructure, high burden of chronic diseases, and strong government support for AI in healthcare sector.
 Nevertheless, the Asia Pacific market, particularly India, is expected to grow at the highest rate owing to the rising government funding in healthcare infrastructure, coupled with the increasing awareness of AI diagnostics.

-However, to realize the potential of AI in UNHS, several challenges including data privacy, seamless integration with existing Healthcare Services and lack of skilled personnel to operate AI integrated hardware and software also have to be resolved for ensuring scalable and effective implementation of the AI on UNHS.
+However, to realize the potential of AI in UNHS, several challenges including data privacy, effortless integration with existing Healthcare Services and lack of skilled personnel to operate AI integrated hardware and software also have to be resolved for ensuring scalable and effective implementation of the AI on UNHS.

 Nonetheless, the path of the AI diagnostics market points to a future where health care is more precise, efficient and more widely accessible.
 “Emerging AI technologies will build upon advances in patient registries and data collection and make disease management easier, more personalized and effective, using fewer resources.